 Please read through the below questions and answers.
 If you still do not see the answer to your question, you can email us at firstname.lastname@example.org.

-Please note that applications for next year will be available in January 2014 and the deadline for them to be completed will be March 30, 2014.What is a Host Site?
+Please note that applications for next year are now closed.What is a Host Site?

 A FoodCorps Host Site is the partner organization within a given state responsible for overseeing the placement, training, and supervision of FoodCorps members stationed in that state.
 Host Sites coordinate the Service Sites where service members report for their day-to-day service.
 Host Sites report to the FoodCorps national office on the service taking place in their state.

 A Service Site is the location where a service member will report for day-to-day service.
 While a majority of Service Sites are non-profit organizations, they may also be schools, local health departments or farms.
 Service Sites and their staff are responsible for overseeing service members and report to the Host Site on the progress of service members and their projects.

 How long is a term of service in FoodCorps?

 FoodCorps requires service members to complete a minimum of 1,700 hours during the year-long term of service.
 You should be available for full-time service, during regular school and business hours, throughout your service year.
 Evening and weekend events are occasionally required.
 The next term will officially begin September 1, 2014 and run through July 31, 2015.
 There is also a week-long, required orientation August 9th-15th at Lewis & Clark College in Portland, OR, that all incoming service members are required to attend.
 If you cannot commit to the full term, please consider applying to serve with us next year.